Emmotes/ic_spoilers/docs/thedarkurge.md

     "id": 1877,
     "flavour_text": "",
     "description": {
-        "desc": "The Dark Urge's alignment becomes Lawful Good, he unlocks the Wither's Resurrection ultimate, and deals $(not_buffed amount___2)% more damage for each Good Champion in the formation, stacking multiplicatively."
+        "desc": "The Dark Urge's alignment becomes Lawful Good, he unlocks the Withers' Resurrection ultimate, and deals $(not_buffed amount___2)% more damage for each Good Champion in the formation, stacking multiplicatively."
     },
     "effect_keys": [
         {